Find Most Frequent Element in an Array

 Brute force approach using nested loops

 The basic idea is to count the occurrences of each element and return the element with the maximum number of occurrences.
-We can achieve this using a nested loop where we pick each element using the outer loop and scan the entire array to count the frequency using the inner loop.
-Here are the solution steps:
+We can implement this using a nested loop where we pick each element using the outer loop and scan the entire array to count its frequency using the inner loop.

 Solution steps